MicrosoftDocs/architecture-center/docs/example-scenario/batch/fsi-workloads-using-batch-content.md

   the compute resources, and monitors the tasks for completion.
 The Batch service is deployed with two pools: a pool named linux with linux compute nodes and a pool named windows with windows compute nodes.
 The pools are configured to:

   * Use User Subscription pool allocation mode.
-This ensures that all resources used internally by the Batch service are allocated under the same subscription as the Batch account and hence use the subscription specific quotas and policies.
+All resources that are used internally by the Batch service are allocated under the same subscription as the Batch account and hence use the subscription specific quotas and policies.
   * Use the corresponding subnets on the spoke network, thus they get assigned address space from the subnet's address range.
     It also means that all network security group (NSG) rules and traffic forwarding rules setup on those subnets are applied to the compute nodes as well.
   * Not assign public IP addresses to the compute nodes.
-This ensures that the compute nodes are not accessible from the public internet directly.
+This ensures that the compute nodes aren't accessible from the public internet directly.
   * Make it easier for workloads executing on compute notes to access shared storage resources, by mounting the supported storage resources on the compute nodes during initialization.